-Abu Dhabi University (Abu Dhabi Campus) offers residence units of different classifications, all of which are apartment/studio type which are housed in buildings with 24/7 security and/or security system.
+Abu Dhabi University -Abu Dhabi Campus offers residence units of different classifications, all of which are apartment/studio type which are housed in buildings with 24/7 security and/or security system.
 Student dormitories are separated in terms of gender, in observance of the Gender-segregation Policy of the University.
 These residences are strategically located within the University, creating an atmosphere most conducive to learning and comfort of students.

-Each dormitory is manned by a Supervisor and Security Personnel who are available 24/7 to cater to students' requests and other needs.
+Each dormitory is manned by a Supervisor and/or Security Personnel who are available 24/7 to cater to students' requests and other needs.
 Due to health and hygiene purposes, pets are not allowed in the dormitories.
+Curfew hours are applied to ensure student safety and promote a secured environment of campus living.